esalter/connect4/README.md

 ````

 GET /game/{:id} Gets a game with the given id at its current state.
-POST /game/move Creates a new move
+POST /game/{:id}/move Creates a new move for the given game
 ````
   {
     "column": [1-7]  // only one column allowed.
 Must not be full (6 tall is full) and it must be your turn.
 The response will include the computer's move.